nLabs-nScope/nScopeAPI/python/nscopeapi/lib/README.md

 # nScopeAPI

-dynamic libraries are automatically placed in this directory by the build process
+dynamic libraries live in this directory. more documentation to come.